Peder2911/Powerful_Pickle/README.md

 # :cucumber: Powerful Pickle
 :pencil: This script lets you classify text with a Scikit Learn Pipeline using Dfi.
-The pipeline must be produced in advanced, and pointed to when running Dfi.
+Place your pipeline in the Resources folder under Dfi root.